maefahluang-uni/lab-oodp-oodc/README.md

 After push
 ------------------
-Please make sure your project's classroom workflow is sucessfully executed.
+Please make sure your project's classroom workflow is successfully executed.
 Please refer to the previous lab "Submit this lab".